openwebdocs/project/impact-report-2021/README.md

 MDN's DOM reference documentation is badly out of date and in many cases not coherent.

-This project will assess which updates are needed and make them
+This project will assess which updates are needed and make them.

 * https://github.com/openwebdocs/project/issues/50
 * https://github.com/mdn/content/issues/9740